RodrigoMesel/DayTradeSystem/README.md

 The experiments were made over the two historically most negotiated stocks in Bobvespa: Petrobras(PETR4) and Vale (VALE3).
 They are structured in the following way:

-1st Part: Predictions
+1st Part - Predictions:
   1. Benchmarks;
   2. Martinez Experiment Reproduction;
   3. Improving the proposed MLP;
   4. Evaluating Random Forest for this problem;
   5. Running Random Forest for any stock.

-2nd Part: Suggestions
+2nd Part - Suggestions:
+  1. [None]